NEW DEADLINES - SEE BELOW

 Your future is your design, and we’re here to help you along the way with a Thea visual arts scholarship!

-Each year, artists from all across Arkansas convene at Thea Foundation in downtown North Little Rock to display their work to our panel of qualified judges, who select 10 winners of scholarships ranging from $2,000 to $4,000.
+Each year, artists from all across Arkansas submit their work for consideration from our team of qualified judges, who select 10 winners of scholarships ranging from $2,000 to $4,000.

 1st Place – $4,000